Barry Urban: Post-resignation

-On 21 September 2018, Urban was arrested by the Western Australia Police major fraud squad and charged with twelve offences, including forgery and attempted fraud over applications he made to WA Police, and five false evidence charges relating to information given to the parliamentary committee.
+On 21 September 2018, Urban was arrested by Western Australian police major fraud squad and charged with twelve offences, including forgery and attempted fraud over applications he made to Western Australian police, and five false evidence charges relating to information given to the parliamentary committee.
 He was subsequently found guilty and sentenced to three years in jail in November 2021.
+He was released from jail after serving 18 months.
+Following that, he worked at a tyre business in Kelmscott.

 In January 2022, Urban was fined $20,000 and asked to pay $1,900 in costs for illegally dumping thousands of tyres at two properties in Armadale between January and July 2020.

+Urban died at Royal Perth Hospital on 15 February 2025 due to a severe brain injury, three months after he was allegedly punched in the head outside his workplace in Kelmscott following an argument.
+He was 56.
+At the time of the incident, a 25-year-old man, was charged with grievous bodily harm, common assault, aggravated burglary, no authority to drive, and reckless driving.